horovod/horovod/README.md

 2. **Processing** - a phase when the operation actually happens.
 It is further subdivided into multiple sub-phases:

-* *WAIT_FOR_DATA* indicates time taken to wait for GPU to finish computing input to the *allreduce*, *allgather* or *broadcast* operation.
+* *WAIT_FOR_DATA* indicates time taken to wait for GPU to finish computing input to the *allreduce*, *allgather* or *broadcast* operations.
 This happens because TensorFlow tries to smartly interleave scheduling and GPU computation.
- This is only applicable to situations when Horovod operation is placed on GPU.
+ This is only applicable to situations where the Horovod operation is placed on GPU.

 * WAIT_FOR_OTHER_TENSOR_DATA* indicates time taken to wait for GPU to finish computing other inputs for other operations that are part of the same fusion batch.